 7. A sensory-friendly Easter Bunny caters to kids with autism.

 A sensory-friendly Caring Bunny greeted and posed for photos with children with autism and special needs on World Autism Awareness Day in 2017.
-Sponsored by Autism Speaks, the event took place in malls across the U.S., which dimmed the lights, lowered the music, and shut down noisy escalators and fountains to accommodate kids who were unable to deal with the visual and auditory stimulation of a normal mall.
+Sponsored by Autism Speaks, the event took place in malls across the U.S., dimming the lights, lowering the music, and shutting down noisy escalators and fountains to accommodate kids who are unable to deal with the visual and auditory stimulation of a normal mall.
 It's now an annual tradition at some malls.

 While most people enjoy dressing up for Halloween, celebrities can't seem to get enough of donning a big rabbit suit on Easter.
 Singers, actors, and sports stars such as Mariah Carey, Madonna, David Beckham, Miley Cyrus, Snoop Dogg, and Kanye West have all shared photos of themselves wearing Easter Bunny costumes, which range from a simple set of bunny ears to a full-body white, fluffy suit.

 9. Former U.S. Press Secretary Sean Spicer was once the White House Easter Bunny.

 The White House's annual Easter Egg Roll, which began in 1878, draws children and families to the President's home for egg hunting and musical performances.
 Traditionally, a member of the president's administration dresses up as the Easter Bunny to entertain kids and their families.
 When George W. Bush was president, then-assistant U.S. trade representative for media and public affairs Sean Spicer wore the bunny costume.
 In March 2016, Spicer poked fun at his old role, retweeting a photo of himself with the comment: "The good ole days—what I would give to hide in a bunny costume again."

 10. Chocolate bunnies are insanely popular.